East–West Line (Singapore): Stations

-SMRT used to operate the branch sector of Tanah Merah to Changi Airport as a through service from Boon Lay from 18 November 2001 until 22 July 2003, when it was replaced with a shuttle service.
-By 2040, the Changi Airport line (CAL) will be converted to the Thomson-East Coast line.
+The branch sector of Tanah Merah to Changi Airport was operated as a through service from Boon Lay from 18 November 2001 until 22 July 2003, until it was replaced as a shuttle service to and from Tanah Merah and Changi Airport.
+By the mid-2030s, the Changi Airport extension will be converted and to be served by the Thomson–East Coast Line.